mackenziekbrooks/dci271-s20-newdarkage/schedule/index.md

 * Zoom: office hours 1-4pm

 ## Friday, May 15
+Read/Watch
+{: .label .label-green }
+* Canvas: Assignment #3 Unessay video before Monday
+* Read *New Dark Age* chap 10 over the weekend.
+Take a look at the other chapters we haven't read and choose at least one to read thoroughly.
+To help you decide:
+	* Chapter 4 - Big data, science, pharmacology
+	* Chapter 7 - government surveillance, intelligence
+	* Chapter 8 - conspiracy theories
+	* Chapter 9 - weird auto-generated content on YouTube

 Due
 {: .label .label-red }
 * Canvas: [Assignment #2 Map](https://mackenziekbrooks.github.io/dci271-s20-newdarkage/assignments.html) due Friday night 11:59pm.

-# Week 4 – Cloud + New Metaphors
+# Week 4 – Cloud

 ## Monday, May 18

 Participate
 {: .label .label-yellow }
+* Slack: icebreaker of the day
-* Slack: Share your post in Slack.
+* Slack: Share your Assignment #2 post in Slack.
 Take a look at posts from other students and compare their findings with your own.
 Let's talk about the following:
 	* What patterns do you notice?
 From looking at the map vs. reading entries?
 	* What information was easy to find?
 What was hard?
 	* What remains obscured?
 	* Are there Code/Spaces you observed?
 How does this assignment change how you perceive the environment around you?

+Reflect
+{: .label .label-purple }
+Do some brainstorming for Assignment #3 Unessay.
+This is a creative assignment!
+Don't freak yet.
+Give yourself a little time to let your mind chew on this idea.
+Freewriting can help!
+What has most intrigued you in this course so far?
+What challenges did you identify early on that you might want to pick back up?
+What new things do you want to tackle?
+I recognize it's a tough time to be creative, but I want this assignment to help you work through the issues we've talked about so far in this course - in whatever manner works best for you.
+When/where/how are you your most creative?
+How can you harness that for this assignment?

+## Tuesday, May 19
+Participate
+{: .label .label-yellow }
+* Slack: icebreaker of the day
+* Slack: Share what you learned from the chapter (not chapter 10) you selected.
+* Zoom: office hours from 1-4pm to talk about Assignment #3.

+## Wednesday, May 20
 Read/Watch
 {: .label .label-green }
-* Canvas: Assignment #3 Unessay video
+* Canvas: Chapter 10 video

-## Tuesday, May 19

-## Wednesday, May 20
+Participate
+{: .label .label-yellow }
+* Slack: chapter 10 discussion questions

 ## Thursday, May 21

+Participate
+{: .label .label-yellow }
+* Zoom: office hours as needed
+* Slack: Share your progress so far with your classmates.
+We'll do some gentle and encouraging peer review.

 ## Friday, May 22

 Due
 {: .label .label-red }
 * Canvas: Assignment #3 Unessay due Friday night 11:59pm.
+* Canvas: Assignment #4 Reflection due Friday night 11:59pm.